ionic-team/capacitor-site/docs-md/basics/configuring-your-app.md

       "192.0.2.1"
     ]
   },
-  // User agent of Capacitor WebView for iOS, Android and Electron, unless also declared inside ios, android or electron objects
-  "overrideUserAgent": "my custom user agent",
+  // User agent of Capacitor WebView for iOS and Android, unless also declared inside ios or android objects "overrideUserAgent": "my custom user agent",
-  // String to append to the original user agent of Capacitor WebView for iOS, Android and Electron,
+  // String to append to the original user agent of Capacitor WebView for iOS and Android,
-  // unless also declared inside ios, android or electron objects.
+  // unless also declared inside ios or android objects.
 Only if overrideUserAgent is not set.
   "appendUserAgent": "string to append",
   // Background color of Capacitor WebView for both iOS and Android unless also declared inside ios or android objects "backgroundColor": "#ffffffff",